 In the jumper divisions, judging is entirely objective, based on physical completion of the course and points are awarded or deducted based on faults and rails down, and so on.
 Quite simply, a hunter is judged based on personal judgment; and in the jumper round, the fastest clean round always wins—regardless of style.

 The rider in a jumper class wears a helmet and boots somewhat similar to a hunter rider except the jacket is somewhat shorter.
 Jackets can be in any dark color, subtle check, or tweed.
 In some shows, polo shirts without a jacket may be acceptable.
 Field or dress boots may be worn with neutral-colored beige, taupe, tan, olive, brown riding pants.
-Shirts may be worn with a tie, choker collar, or stock collar and shirttails should be tucked into the top of the breeches.
+Shirts may be worn with a tie, choker collar, or a stock collar and shirttails should be tucked into the top of the breeches.
 Dress or field boots or matching paddock boots and half-chaps can be worn.
 Children can wear jodhpur boots with gaiters.
 Helmets can be any color and some may sport decorative embellishments, as long as they are ASTM-approved.
 Your hair should be tucked up neatly in a net or bun.
 Ponytails may be allowed, but the fewer dangling ends you have when your ride, the better.

 For the horse, an all-purpose saddle may be sufficient for small shows, but a jumping saddle will help the rider maintain a secure seat.